 Pokémon Yellow features Jessie and James from the anime series.

-Umineko no Naku Koro ni has the Seven Sisters of Purgatory, a team of red-eyedMs Fanservices with Names to Run Away From Really Fast, each representing one of the Seven Deadly Sins.
+Umineko no Naku Koro ni has the Seven Sisters of Purgatory, a team of red-eyedMs Fanservices with Names to Run Away from Really Fast, each representing one of the Seven Deadly Sins.
 Although they commit numerous murders, they're also just playful sisters that later are summoned by the protagonist's sister, Ange, as her only remaining friends.
 One of them lets the protagonist chase her around for stealing his breakfast, so "quirky" is a good word for it.
 They also like to smother Maria's stuffed lion-turned Sakutaro.
-Later on the Siestas appear.
+Later on the Chiesters appear.
 And then the Eiserne Jungfrau show up.

 Wild ARMs 1 has the Quarter Knights (Belselk/Berserk, Alhazad, Lady Harken, and Zeikfried/Siegfried), who play with this trope a bit.
 Belselk is killed off early on in the game, only to be replaced by Boomerang.
 Also, when the Big Bad that they are trying to revive ends up wanting to destroy the world rather than conquer it, they betray her.
 Even after Mother revives herself and possesses Zeikfried, they still remain a prominent threat, rather than becoming a Goldfish Poop Gang.
 In fact, Zeikfried defies all odds and ends up surviving Mother's possession to become the final boss.